 Spiders of the genus Lutica are fossorial inhabitants of coastal dunes of southern California, Baja California and the California Channel Islands.
 They live in silk-lined burrows concentrated beneath dune vegetation.
 Lutica are sit-and-wait predators that subdue insects that walk near or over burrows .
 They are sedentary and do not engage in aerial dispersal via ballooning .
 Adult males abandon their burrows during the late summer and early fall to wander in search of females .
 Females produce eggsacs and guard them till they die; spiderlings emerge in the spring.
 Dune trapdoor spiders (Aptostichus simus) prey on Lutica, while the larvae of a therevid fly are external parasites.

 Ramirez, M. G. (1995).
 Natural history of the spider genus Lutica (Araneae, Zodariidae).
 Journal of Arachnology 23: 111-117.

-Ramirez, Martin G., "Natural History of the Spider Genus Lutica (Araneae, Zodariidae)" (1995).
+Ramirez, Martina G., "Natural History of the Spider Genus Lutica (Araneae, Zodariidae)" (1995).
 Biology Faculty Works.
 Paper 7.